 The extraordinary General Assembly gathering specifically for this purpose, upon the request of the President or at least half of the Association's members, can propose to dissolve the Association.

-The general direction and the deputy general direction
+The general direction

 The main orientations of the strategic plan has been defined by the Board of Directors.
 The management committee then ensures its application through the implementation of the KEDGE 25's 27 strategic projects.

 - Corporate Relations and Entrepreneurship Department: Bérengère Malin